kimmobrunfeldt/egtest/README.md

 ## Install

+You'll need Python to run egtest.
 Python versions 2.6, 2.7 and 3.3 are supported and tested against.

 Install latest release with *pip*: